 Georgetown Canal Plan: Comprehensive Infrastructure Assessment of the C&O Canal NHP in Georgetown

-Georgetown Heritage and the National Park Service has hired a talented team of design professionals to create a world-class plan for the C&O Canal in Georgetown.
-The current and first phase of design aims to achieve a community and agency approved concept-plan and shall be referred to as the “Georgetown Canal Plan.”
+Georgetown Heritage in collaboration with the National Park Service has hired a talented team of design professionals to create a world-class plan for the C&O Canal in Georgetown.
+The current and first phase of design aims to achieve a community and agency approved concept plan, the “Georgetown Canal Plan.”

 McMullan, with its own multidisciplinary team, is spearheading the comprehensive infrastructure assessment that is being executed in parallel to the Georgetown Canal Plan.
 The C&O Canal within Georgetown has been subject to continued deferred maintenance; discontinuous repairs have occurred over time, and many restoration and construction records are incomplete.
 Invasive vegetation, in addition to intermittent flooding, has weakened the C&O Canal’s infrastructure and foundations over the past nearly 200 years.

 Thus, the purpose of this comprehensive infrastructural assessment is to gain a full and comprehensive understanding of existing conditions and structural stability of the Canal.
 It has been assumed that failing and unstable Canal walls will need to be reconstructed, repaired, and repointed as appropriate, and where necessary, and the Canal’s Clay-liner may also need to be repaired.
 In addition, much of the Canal resides within flood-plains and will undoubtedly be subject to an increase in frequent flooding.